-6.2 Provided that the Company qualifies as a MIC throughout a taxation year, the Company will, in computing its taxable income, generally be entitled to deduct the full amount of all taxable dividends (other than capital gains dividends) which it pays during the year or within 90 days after the end of the year to the extent that such dividends were not deductible by the Company in computing its income for the preceding year.
+Provided that the Company qualifies as a MIC throughout a taxation year, the Company will, in computing its taxable income, generally be entitled to deduct the full amount of all taxable dividends (other than capital gains dividends) which it pays during the year or within 90 days after the end of the year to the extent that such dividends were not deductible by the Company in computing its income for the preceding year.
 In addition, a corporation that qualifies as a MIC throughout a taxation year may declare a capital gains dividend in an amount equal to the gross amount of its capital gains and, by making an election in prescribed manner, is entitled to deduct one-half of such dividend from its taxable income.

-The Company will be subject to tax at the highest corporate rates.
+The Company will be subject to Part I income tax at the same rate that a Canadian public corporation would be subject to.
 However, at this time the Company believes that it qualifies and will continue to qualify as a MIC, and intends to declare dividends to the extent necessary to reduce its taxable income each year to nil so that it has no tax payable under Part I of the Tax Act, and intends to elect to have dividends to be capital dividends to the maximum extent allowable.